sttp-book/sttp-book/chapters/getting-started/testing-principles.md

   * is the system actually useful?

-  Validation techniques, thus, focus on understanding whether the software system is delivering the business values it should deliver.
-In this book, we only briefly cover validation techniques (see chapters on Continuous Experimentation and on Behavior-Driven Development).
+  Validation techniques, thus, focus on understanding whether the software system is delivering the business value it should deliver.
+In this book, we only briefly cover validation techniques (see chapters on Continuous Experimentation and on Behaviour-Driven Development).

 * **Verification: Are we building the system right?**